30 Mar 2022

 We enhance our provision for Science, Technology, Engineering and Mathematics (STEM) through partnerships with the Princes Teaching Institute, The Royal Institution, The Royal Society, other institutions and universities.

-Our popular STEM clubs help us to engage students and inspire future scientists and engineers.
+Our popular Science, STEM and Engineering clubs help us to engage students and inspire future scientists and engineers.
+We provide an extensive range of extra-curricular opportunities throughout our students' time at Bexley Grammar School.
+Please see the extracurricular link below for more detail.

 All Science lessons take place in modern scientific laboratories equipped with interactive whiteboards.
 Pupils are frequently able to access the numerous pieces of networked science software during science lessons and data-logging demonstrations are used frequently to investigate the concepts introduced during the courses.
 Pupils regularly develop their scientific enquiry skills through the completion of practical tasks in small groups.